The Hooded Man

 The Hooded Man (or The Man on the Box) is an image showing a prisoner at Abu Ghraib prison with wires attached to his fingers, standing on a box with a covered head.
-The photo has been portrayed as an iconic photograph of the Iraq War, "the defining image of the scandal" and "symbol of the torture at Abu Ghraib".
-The image, first revealed to the public on CBS's 60 Minutes II program on 28 April 2004, was later published on the cover of The Economists 8 May 2004 issue, as the opening photo of The New Yorker on 10 May 2004, and on the front page of The New York Times on 11 March 2006.
+The photo, taken by Staff Sergeant Ivan Frederick II, is considered an iconic photograph of the Iraq War, and has been written of as "the defining image of the scandal" and "symbol of the torture at Abu Ghraib".
+The image was first revealed to the public on CBS's 60 Minutes II program on 28 April 2004, after a delay requested by the US military.
+It was later published on the cover of The Economists 8 May 2004 issue, as the opening photo of The New Yorker on 10 May 2004, and on the front page of The New York Times on 11 March 2006.

 The man in the photo was initially reported to be Ali Shallal al-Qaisi but the online magazine Salon.com later raised doubts about his identity.
 It was later reported that although al-Qaisi was photographed in a similar position, the actual Hooded Man was Abdou Hussain Saad Faleh, nicknamed Gilligan.